 Start Working in a Telemetry Hospital Unit

-If you want to work as a nurse in a telemetry hospita unit, there are some things that you need to know.
+If you want to work as a nurse in a hospita telemetry ward, there are some things that you need to know.

 Telemetry nurses must have certain certifications to work in this unit.
 You’ll need the Advanced Cardiac Life Support certification.
 It certifies that you can intervene if a patient goes into cardiac arrest.
 You’ll also need the Progressive Care Certified Nurse certification.
 This certification takes longer, but it will help you get the job done right and keep patients safe.